Wildlife Photography in the Rain: From Drab to Fab

 Keep extra batteries and memory cards in watertight containers to avoid moisture-related mishaps.

-And be mindful of your footing and your gear's stability; wet conditions can be slippery and treacherous for both you and your tripod.
+And be mindful of your footing and your gear's stability, as wet conditions can lead to slippery surfaces underfoot.

 The Hidden Dangers to the Wildlife Photographer